Fantastic Things to Do in Sifnos, Greece

 Greece - Sifnos - BEST BEACHES IN SIFNOS, Beach near Chrisopigi

-No visit to Greece can lack at least a couple of days lazily spent at the beach.
-Even less so if you’re visiting the Greek Islands.
+No visit to Greece can lack a few days lazily spent at the beach, even less so if you visit the Greek Islands.

 Platis Gialos